fluxninja/aperture/docs/content/concepts/integrations/flow-control/control-point.md

 sidebar_position: 1
 ---

-To describe where the Flows are regulated or monitored, Aperture tracks Control Points, within [services](service.md).
+To describe where the flows are regulated or monitored, Aperture tracks Control Points, within [services](service.md).

 <Zoom>